vert-x/vert-x.github.io/docs_md/core_manual_java.md

 ## Creating a DatagramSocket

 To use UDP you first need t create a `DatagramSocket`.
-It not matter here if you only want to send data or send and receive.
+It does not matter here if you only want to send data or send and receive.

     DatagramSocket socket = vertx.createDatagramSocket(InternetProtocolFamily.IPV4);